hurricanemark/aspnetWebAPI/README.md

 This project was created using `dotnet` commandline and loaded into VSCode.
 There may be a few extentions required such as SwaggerUI, C#, ASP.NET,...

-## Creating a new ASP.NET Core project
+## Create a new ASP.NET Core project

 From a powershell terminal, do the followings: